 The license to teach in Minnesota is highly transferable to other states and our candidates are sought after by local school districts.
 This is a graduate-level, full-time program.

-Math teaching GRADUATES found jobs within a year of completing licensure coursework (2018-19 COHORT)
+Math education graduates found teaching jobs within a year of completing licensure coursework (2020-2022 cohorts)

 The teaching licensure coursework is offered in a full-time, twelve-month graduate program that integrates coursework with student teaching.
 Program orientation is in May.
 Courses start in the summer and finish the following summer.
 Students earning their MEd along with their license will complete 11 additional credits after finishing the licensure part of the program.
 Evening, online, and summer courses are available to complete the MEd coursework on a part-time basis while teaching.
 You have up to three years to complete the required 11 credits to earn your Master of Education.